akash-g0807/Doom-Emacs-Config/README.md

 More details about Doom Emacs can be found in the GitHub page: [Doom Emacs GitHub](https://github.com/doomemacs/doomemacs)

 Run `doom sync` after installing Doom Emacs.
+Rm `doom env` after installing Doom Emacs

 3. Download the repo and copy the contents of this repo to the directory: `~/.config/doom`
 4. Run `doom sync` command after copying the contents.
 5. Create a folder `+STORE` in your home directory
 6. Add `export PATH="$HOME/.config/emacs/bin/:$PATH"` to your `~/.zshrc` or `~/.bashrc`
+7. Run `doom doctor` and install any software you need/want to

 ## Post Install